-If you do not designate a beneficiary, the Board will pay the benefit in the following order to your
+If you do not designate a beneficiary, the Board pays the salary continuation benefit in the following order to your

 *The death benefit basis is the greater of the pension participation basis (annual effective salary or 25 percent of the congregational ministers’ median, whichever is more, up to the IRS maximum of $280,000 in 2019) or the applicable median (prorated for part-time employment).